CumulusNetworks/docs/content/cumulus-linux-50/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

     mstpctl-bpduguard yes
     mstpctl-portadminedge yes
 ...
-# The following port is the trunk uplink and inherits all vlans
+# the following port is the trunk uplink and inherits all vlans
 # from br_default; bridge assurance is enabled using portnetwork

 auto swp49
 iface swp49
     mstpctl-portnetwork yes

-# The following port is the trunk uplink and inherits all vlans
+# the following port is the trunk uplink and inherits all vlans
 # from 'br_default'; bridge assurance is enabled using portnetwork

 auto swp50